-New Sodo food bank aims to create a grocery store environment
+New Sodo food bank aims to create welcoming, grocery-store environment

 Tim Stevenson arrived at Seattle’s newest food bank more than an hour before it opened, eager to stock up on chicken, broccoli and cauliflower.
 It’s not often he has options.

 Stevenson, 63, retired from his trucking job years ago after he suffered a severe leg injury.
-Now he tries to survive each month on Social Security checks, but said his meals usually consist of pinto beans and rice.
+Now he tries to survive each month on Social Security checks, so his meals usually consist of pinto beans and rice.

 The SODO Community Market is going to change that, he said.